wymeditor/wymeditor/docs/writing_plugins/api.rst

 Execute a command.

 *Supported command identifiers*

-*   Bold: set/unset ``strong`` on the selection
+Italic
-*   Italic: set/unset ``em`` on the selection
+    set/unset ``em`` on the selection.
+Superscript
-*   Superscript: set/unset ``sup`` on the selection
+    set/unset ``sup`` on the selection.
+Subscript
-*   Subscript: set/unset ``sub`` on the selection
+    set/unset ``sub`` on the selection.
+InsertOrderedList
-*   InsertOrderedList: create/remove an ordered list, based on the selection
+    create/remove an ordered list, based on the selection.
+InsertUnorderedList
-*   InsertUnorderedList: create/remove an unordered list, based on the selection
+    create/remove an unordered list, based on the selection.
+Indent
-*   Indent: `indent` the list element
+    `indent` the list element.
+Outdent
-*   Outdent: `outdent` the list element
+    `outdent` the list element.
+Undo
-*   Undo: undo an action
+    undo an action.
+Redo
-*   Redo: redo an action
+    redo an action.
+CreateLink
-*   CreateLink: open the link dialog and create/update a link on the selection
+    open the link dialog and create/update a link on the selection.
+Unlink
-*   Unlink: remove a link, based on the selection
+    remove a link, based on the selection.
+InsertImage
-*   InsertImage: open the image dialog and insert/update an image
+    open the image dialog and insert/update an image.
+InsertTable
-*   InsertTable: open the table dialog and insert a table
+    open the table dialog and insert a table.
+Paste
-*   Paste: opens the paste dialog and paste raw paragraphs from an external application, e.g. Word
+    opens the paste dialog and paste raw paragraphs from an external application, e.g. Word.
+ToggleHtml
-*   ToggleHtml: show/hide the HTML value
+    show/hide the HTML value.
+Preview
-*   Preview: open the preview dialog
+    open the preview dialog.

 ``paste(data)``
 ===============